-Level of Aggregation Desc. of product/Group of products Are you reporting low carbon products or avoided emissions?
-Taxonomy project or methodology used to calssify product/s as low carbon or to calculate avoided emissions % revenue from low carbon product/s in the reporting year % R&D in low carbon product/s in the reporting year Comment Company wide DEXUS's customers avoid upstream Scope 3 greenhouse gas emissions from occupying DEXUS's buildings that represent Australian best practice in energy efficiency and GHG emissions management.
-This product is classified within the Low Carbon Investment (LCI) Registry taxonomy [Category->Type of Investment->Subtype] as Buildings->Green Buildings->New and Existing Commercial and Retail Buildings.
-Since FY08, DEXUS has reduced its Scope 1 and 2 emissions by 263,337 tCO2-e across the Group's office portfolio due to ongoing emissions reductions activities that deliver energy efficient air conditioning, lighting, and transportation services.
-DEXUS designs and operates office buildings to achieve 5 stars NABERS energy rating or better.
-In FY15 over 50% of DEXUS's properties were rated at 5 stars NABERS Energy or better.
+Level of aggregation Description of product/Group of products Are you reporting low carbon product/s or avoided emissions?
+Taxonomy, project or methodology used to classify product/s as low carbon or to calculate avoided emissions % revenue from low carbon product/s in the reporting year % R&D in low carbon product/s in the reporting year Comment Company- wide Dexus's customers avoid upstream Scope 3 greenhouse gas emissions from occupying Dexus's buildings that represent Australian best practice in energy efficiency and GHG emissions management.
+This product is classified within the Low Carbon Investment (LCI) Registry taxonomy [Category- >Type of Investment- >Sub-type] as Buildings->Green Buildings->New and Existing Commercial and Retail Buildings.
+Since FY08, Dexus has reduced its Scope 1 and 2 emissions by 346,163 tCO2-e across the Group's office portfolio due to ongoing emissions reductions activities that deliver energy efficient air conditioning, lighting, and transportation services.
+Dexus designs and operates office buildings to achieve 5 stars NABERS energy rating or better.
+In FY16 over 50% of Dexus's properties were rated at 5 stars NABERS Energy or better.
 Tenants gain benefit from occupying highly efficient buildings that lower GHG emissions by 50% or more, when measured against an average building with a 3 star NABERS rating.
-Avoided emissions Low Carbon Investment (LCI) Registry Taxonomy Less than or equal to 10% DEXUS focuses on the following key initiatives to reduce or limit greenhouse gas emissions in partnership with tenants: a) Base building energy efficiency: DEXUS has formally tracked NABERS ratings across its portfolio since 2008 and its Office portfolio average rating has improved from 3.2 stars to 4.7 stars in FY15.
-Over that time DEXUS has implemented over 300 projects across its office portfolio to improve energy efficiency and reduce greenhouse gas emissions for the direct benefit of tenants.
-Examples include upgrades to HVAC mechanical plant, lighting retrofits, building control upgrades and recommissioning, installation of sub metering, and ongoing performance monitoring. b) New building design: DEXUS applies the Green Star rating tool (administered by the Green Building Council of Australia) within the design and construction of new office assets and sets NABERS energy commitments, typically 5 stars or better, for each new development.
-For example, DEXUS's current fund-through development at 480 Queen St, Brisbane has been awarded a 6 star Green Star Office Design v3 certification.
-Tenants directly benefit from occupying highly efficient new buildings that lower greenhouse gas emissions by 50% or more, when measured against most current building stock, where a 3 star NABERS energy rating represents average performance.
-Since FY08, the Scope 1 and 2 emissions intensity of the Group's office portfolio has improved from 137kgCO2-e/sqm to 81kgCO2-e/sqm in FY15 due to ongoing emissions reductions activities.
-DEXUS has applied the methodology, assumptions, emission factors and global warming potentials published within the National Greenhouse and Energy Reporting (NGER) Act as the basis for its emission reduction calculations.
-DEXUS is not currently considering generating CERs or ERUs within the framework of CDM or JI (UNFCCC).
+Low carbon product and avoided emissions Low Carbon Investment (LCI) Registry Taxonomy 46% Less than or equal to 10% Dexus focuses on the following key initiatives to reduce or limit greenhouse gas emissions in partnership with tenants: a) Base building energy efficiency: Dexus has formally tracked NABERS ratings across its portfolio average rating has improved from 3.2 stars to 4.8 stars in FY16.
+Over that time Dexus has implemented over 300 projects across its office portfolio to improve energy efficiency and reduce greenhouse gas emissions for the direct benefit of tenants.
+Examples include upgrades to HVAC mechanical plant, lighting retrofits, building control upgrades and recommissioning, installation of sub metering, and ongoing performance monitoring. b) New building design: Dexus applies the Green Star rating tool (administered by the Green Building Council of Australia) within the design and construction of new office assets and sets NABERS energy commitments, typically 5 stars or better, for each new development.
+For example, Dexus's recently completed development at 480 Queen St, Brisbane has been awarded a 6 star Green Star Office Design v3 certification.
+Tenants directly benefit from occupying highly efficient new building sthat lower greenhouse gas emissions by 50% or more, when measured against most current building stock, where a 3 star NABERS energy rating represents average performance.
+Since FY08, the Scope 1 and 2 emissions intensity of the Group's office portfolio has improved from 131kgCO2-e/sqm to 77kgCO2-e/sqm in FY16 due to ongoing emissions reductions activities.
+Dexus has applied the methodology, assumptions, emission factors and global warming potentials published within the National Greenhouse and Energy Reporting (NGER) Act as the basis for its emission reduction calculations.
+Dexus is not currently considering generating CERs or ERUs within the framework of CDM or JI (UNFCCC).